This article was originally published November 16, 2020.

 Cyber Threat Detection and Testing

 Just with many aspects of business, compliance and technology, cyber threats are always evolving and the steps you took to protect yourself yesterday may not work tomorrow.
-Your firm must stay up to date on the latest news and education, but you should also commit to regular network penetration testing to get the full measure of your cyber defense.
+Your firm must stay up to date on the latest news and education, but you should also commit to regular practices like network penetration testing and vulnerability scanning to get the full measure of your cyber defense.

 Incident Response and Business Continuity Plans

-COVID-19, wildfires, hurricanes and many, many data breaches have more than illustrated why every business should have several incident response strategies in place.
+COVID-19 security realities, wildfires, hurricanes and many, many data breaches over the past few years have all more than illustrated why every business should have several incident response strategies in place.
 In financial services, you are also required by FINRA and the SEC to have a business continuity plan (BCP) that enables you to continue providing for your clients ASAP post-event.
 As a customer-facing entity, you must show that you have prepared for these eventualities and can continue to serve your patrons after a timely recovery period.

 Data Backup and Storage